MEng Civil Engineering

 Minimum entry requirements*

-- A-Levels BCC (including Mathematics)
+- A-Levels BCC - ABB (including Mathematics at B)

 * Minimum: under our Fair Access Policy, we will relax our standard entry requirements for some Scottish students depending on their circumstances.
 Our minimum requirements will apply if you: